Lauki Ka Bharta Recipe

 - Add onions and cook for 2-3 minutes, stirring frequently.

-- Add ginger and garlic and cook for 2-3 minutes.
+- Add ginger and garlic and cook for 2-3 minutes until the onions are golden brown.

 - Now add tomatoes and green chilies and cook for 3-4 minutes.